-The left-hand oven is a programmable fan oven (Fig. 2.18) and the right-hand oven is a tall fan oven (Fig. 2.19).
+The left-hand oven is a programmable fan oven (Fig. 2.15), while the right-hand tall oven is a fan oven (Fig. 2.16).

 The Fan Oven

 Fan ovens circulate hot air continuously, which means faster, more even cooking.
 The recommended cooking temperatures for a fan oven are generally lower than those for a non-fan oven.